TonyApuzzo/ansible-role-eclipse/README.md

 Ansible role eclipse
 ====================

+NOTE: THIS FEATURE BRANCH WAS ABANDONED SINCE NILS ADDED THE 'eclipse_plugins_custom' FUNCTIONALITY WHICH WAS EQUIVALENT TO THIS (AND BETTER TO BOOT!)

 [![Build Status](https://travis-ci.org/nwoetzel/ansible-role-eclipse.svg?branch=master)](https://travis-ci.org/nwoetzel/ansible-role-eclipse)

 This Ansible Eclipse role is based on the work from [Nils Wötzel](https://github.com/nwoetzel) which one may find [here](https://github.com/nwoetzel/ansible-role-eclipse).